Linear and nonlinear stability of rate-and-state faults: Governing equations and linearization about steady state

 \section{Governing equations and linearization about steady state}

-We consider a planar fault lying in the $x-y$ plane and sliding such that displacement varies within the $x-z$ plane either as an in-plane or anti-plane state of deformation.
-This implies that the fault-resolve shear stress can be written as

-where $\delta$ is the distribution of relative displacement across the fault plane, or simply, slip, $\tau_b$ is the fault-resolved shear stress in the absence of slip, and $\mathcal{L}$ is a linear operator that determines the change in shear stress along the fault due to a distribution of slip.
+We consider a planar fault lying in the $x$-$y$ plane and sliding such that displacement varies within the $x$-$z$ plane either as an in-plane or anti-plane state of deformation.
+This implies that the fault-resolved shear stress can be written as \begin{linenomath*} \end{linenomath*} where $\delta$ is the distribution of relative displacement across the fault plane, or simply, slip, $\tau_b$ is the fault-resolved shear stress in the absence of slip, and $\mathcal{L}$ is a linear operator that determines the instantaneous, quasi-static change in shear stress along the fault due to a distribution of slip.
 The operator has units of stress per unit distance.
-In the example of a fault dividing two elastic half-spaces [e.g., \emph{Rice}, 1968],
+In the example of a fault dividing two elastic half-spaces [e.g., {\it Rice}, 1968], \begin{linenomath*} \end{linenomath*} where $\mu'=\mu/[2(1-\nu)]$ or $\mu/2$ for in-plane or anti-plane deformation.